-Last year we went to Drusillas Park and absolutely loved it – it was just such a fantastic day out but at the time we noticed that there were development works happening and so this year we were invited back to try out the brand new Drusillas Park splash park as part of another review visit.
+Last year we went to Drusillas Park for a family day out and absolutely loved it – it was just such a fantastic day out but at the time we noticed that there were development works happening and so this year we were invited back to try out the brand new Drusillas Park splash park as part of another review visit.

-Drusillas Park is situated near Eastbourne and although it’s not as well publicised as other big theme parks and attractions in the UK, as a family we love it as much or even more as other attractions we visit regularly – we just wish we lived closer!
+Drusillas Park is situated near Eastbourne in East Sussex and although it’s not as well publicised as other big theme parks and attractions in the UK, as a family we love it as much or even more as other attractions we visit regularly – we just wish we lived closer!

 When you first visit Drusillas Park you enter the zoo where you can see so many animals – from monkeys and meerkats to creepy crawlies, reptiles and larger creatures like otters, flamingos and lemurs.
 The zoo is an eclectic mix of exhibits, including a farm in the middle, and the children loved spotting all the different animals – especially as they had a book to stamp when they’d seen different things.

 The whole of the zoo area could easily take a day to look round, especially as there were keeper talks and feeding demonstrations as well as so many mini activities to complete as they went along.
 As we had the splash park to visit this time we whizzed through the zoo but still spent enough time to see all of the children’s favourite animals.

 We then had a break for lunch and there were so many places to sit and eat – although toilets can be a bit few and far between.
 We found a picnic bench and had our picnic but there were a lot of places at Drusillas Park to buy food too and all is pretty reasonably priced – we just knew the children would eat a bit quicker with a picnic.